Democrats get personal on second night of debates, but once again scorch Trump for racism - Jewish Telegraphic Agency

 The first night was less personal and focused more on policy differences between moderates and the two progressive frontrunners who appeared that night, Sens.
 Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts.

-Both nights, candidates united around calling out Trump for racism, most recently for his repeated attacks on the majority-black city of Baltimore.
+Both nights, candidates united in calling out Trump for racism, most recently for his repeated attacks on the majority-black city of Baltimore.

 “He is using the tired old language of demagogues, of fearmongers, of racists,” Booker said to cheers.